 - Approximately 1 hour of work may be required between sessions

-- To register for the New Hires Program please complete the on-line registration form using the following link:
+- To register for the 2023 program, please fill out the registration form at the link below.

 Program purpose & objectives